QuiltMC/developer-wiki/wiki/misc/mappings/en.md

 If you want to add or change a wrong or bad name, or add documentation to the code, you can start by picking which mapping set you'll work on top of.
 In this article, we'll use QM, though the process for Yarn is almost identical.
 If you want to work on top of Mojang's mappings, you'll have to do some extra work which we won't cover here.
-If you are going to work on QM, we highly suggest taking a look at its [CONTRIBUTING.md](https://github.com/QuiltMC/quilt-mappings/blob/HEAD/CONTRIBUTING.md) and contributing your changes to the repository.
-You'll need some very basic Git knowledge, but it should be fairly easy if you've ever worked with Git before.
+If you are going to work on QM, we highly suggest taking a look at its [contributing documentation][QM CONTRIBUTING.md] and contributing your changes to the repository.
+You'll need some very basic Git knowledge, but it should be fairly easy to do if you've ever worked with Git before.

-To get started, clone or download [Quilt Mappings](https://github.com/QuiltMC/quilt-mappings) (if you want to contribute, [fork the repo](https://github.com/QuiltMC/quilt-mappings/fork) and clone said fork), and run `./gradlew mappings` in your command prompt or terminal.
-This will launch [Enigma](https://github.com/QuiltMC/enigma), our tool to edit and write mappings.
-Rai wrote a really [great guide on how to edit mappings in Enigma](https://github.com/QuiltMC/quilt-mappings/blob/HEAD/GUIDE.md), so you can take a look and start mapping!
+To get started, clone or download [Quilt Mappings] (if you want to contribute, [fork the repo][fork qm] and clone said fork), and run `./gradlew mappings` in your command prompt or terminal.
+This will launch [Enigma], our tool to edit and write mappings.
+Rai wrote a really [great guide on how to edit mappings in Enigma][Enigma guide], so you can take a look and start mapping!
 Once you have finished editing, don't forget to save your changes before closing Enigma.

 ### Contributing the changes back to Quilt

 To contribute your changes, you have to add and commit your changes, and then push the changes to your fork of QM.
-This is really easy to do with an IDE, as described in [the Setting Up article](/en/introduction/setting-up), but you can also do it from the command prompt or terminal with these commands.
+This is really easy to do with an IDE, as described in [the Setting Up article][setting-up], but you can also do it from the command prompt or terminal with these commands.
 ```bash
 git add . # tell git to track all your changes in the current directory